wesleybeckner/salty/README.md

 ```
 ##### Alternative versions of rdkit
-Should rdkit fail to install properly, refer to the anaconda package [directory](https://anaconda.org/rdkit/rdkit)]
+Should rdkit fail to install properly, refer to the [Anaconda rdkit package entry](https://anaconda.org/rdkit/rdkit)]
 and try:
 ```
 #Recommended